ibm-cloud-docs/cloud-databases/reference-key-protect.md

 ## Creating or adding a key in {{site.data.keyword.keymanagementserviceshort}}

-Navigate to your instance of {{site.data.keyword.keymanagementserviceshort}} and [generate or enter a key](/docs/key-protect?topic=key-protect-getting-started-tutorial).
+Go to your instance of {{site.data.keyword.keymanagementserviceshort}} and [generate or enter a key](/docs/key-protect?topic=key-protect-getting-started-tutorial).

 ## Granting service authorization
 {: #granting-serviice-auth}